Demos/ Examples

 below the design tolerance ( 0.02 mm) of the receiving CAD-system.

-The neighbour surfaces of the rejected surface will be recognized as direct
+The neighbour surfaces of the rejected surface will be recognized as direct neighbours by that CAD-system.

 The rejected surface will not be missed.